Downloadable Publications (.pdf)

 This project proposes a combined over time and cross-national research design that enables the simultaneous study of contextual factors that vary through time and space and which can provide explanations of why and when social bases of whatever sort underlie political preferences.
 The key question therefore is how are political cleavages formed and how do they change?

-Anthony Heath and Lindsay Richards 2016.
+(with Anthony Heath and Lindsay Richards 2016).
 Explaining Corruption in the Developed World: The Potential of Sociological Approaches.
 Annual Review of Sociology.
 42: 51-79.

 In the last three decades of the twentieth century religion has been back on the societal stage.
 Examples can be found all over the world and apply to various religious groups.
 These developments attracted not only attention from social scientists.
 In the two decennia following after World War II the general impression was that the secularization process was irreversible in industrial societies and that developing countries would show a similar trend later.
 However, the above mentioned religious revival and especially the relative high levels of religious participation in the United States caused doubts on the secularization thesis.
 What followed was a renaissance of theorizing in the sociology of religion.
 This project contains various sub-projects and intends to tests various implications from the secularization theory and its rival the ‘supply-side’ theory.
 Interestingly, the supply side approach is sometimes not incompatible with some important hypotheses implied by the secularization paradigm.